 Definitions

 Neural Networks are nonlinear, statistical models, that can learn to approximate some regression function or classification model.
 They are designed to mimic a human brain, in which an arbitrary number of neurons within a layer send signals to other neurons in a different layer.
 Each neuron accumulates its incoming signals, and they must exceed an activation threshold to yield an output.
-Each connection is represented by a weight variable (Hjort-Jensen) plus some bias.
+Each connection is represented by a weight variable plus some bias.
 They are called feedforward when the information flows just in one direction through the model, from the input, through the layers and produces an output.
 They are called networks because they can be composed by many different functions.